bozhinov/dhcp-php/README.md

 ## TODO
 - Remove dependencies on PSR and Symphony
+- Remove socket binding to '0.0.0.0'
 - Use MariaDb for a backend
 - Use config from MariaDb (cmd param ID)
+- Log to MariaDb and/or to console